top of page

 Designing Through Real Feedback

-🖌️ Environment: Remote sessions via Google Meet with screen sharing and recordings
+• 🖌️ Environment: Remote sessions via Google Meet (recorded)

 From Clutter to Clarity: The Final Designs